josdejong/csv42/README.md

 Well, you have to write a CSV parser at least once in you life, right? ;)

-The `csv7` library was developed specifically for https://jsoneditoronline.org.
-The library was developed to be small, fast, convert from and to CSV, and support nested JSON objects.
+The `csv42` library was developed specifically for https://jsoneditoronline.org.
+The library was developed for the browser.
+Besides being small and fast, one important feature is supporting nested JSON objects.
+So, why the name `csv42`?
+Just because [42](https://simple.wikipedia.org/wiki/42_(answer)) is a beautiful number and reminds us that there is a whole universe of beautiful CSV libraries out there.

 ## Install

 ```
-npm install csv7
+npm install csv42
 ```

 ## Usage